jiradeto/gsoc-summary/README.md

 ## Deliverables
+New supports that have been add to GraphicsFuzz are elaborated as follow:
 - Add support for GLSL Built-In functions
 - Add new ways to generate an opaque expression
 - New sample shaders